molinadavid/teslabox/README.md

   tailscale up
   ```

+15. To avoid connectivity issues after running Teslabox for a long time, "Disable key expiry" on each device in your Tailscale network (thanks @genadyo)

-15. Download and install TeslaBox and packages:
+16. Download and install TeslaBox and packages:
    ```
    cd /root
    mkdir -p /root/teslabox